MortimerSnerd/WickedLobster/Readme.md

 bit of performance gain, and will require some more investigation on how to integrate that with the build in a non-hacky way.

+# oof
+- had to change wicked engine lib to use multithreaded runtime (not mt dll), and
+- add a preprocessor to set ITERATOR_DEBUG_LEVEL to the same level set in Lobster.

+## Things to copy into gamedir
+- WickedEngine
+    - Content/
+    - WickedEngine/shaders/
+- Lobster
+    - data/
+    - modules/